cris9il/cris9il/README.md

 - 💻 I love learning and coding.
 - 🎓 Studying Computer Science at the University of North Carolina at Wilmington with a concentration in Artifical Intelligence.
-- 💼 Web Developer Apprentice with the Futuros En Stem team.
+- 💼 Web Developer with the Futuros En Stem team.
 - 🌱 Currently diving into Python, HTML and CSS as well as learning Data Structures and Computer Organization.
 - 🎸 Enjoy playing the guitar, soccer, trying new foods, and spending time with friends.